Tom Waldek, founder of The Human Origin

 The First Conversation

 45 minutes.
-No pitch.
+Candid.
 No fee.
-No follow-up unless you ask.
+Follow-up only if you ask.

 Confidentiality